pyhys/minimalmodbus/README.txt

 adaptor should be used on most modern computers.
 How to configure such a serial port is described on the pySerial page: http://pyserial.sourceforge.net/

-For example, consider an instrument (slave) with address number 1 to which we are to communicate via a serial port with the name ``/dev/ttyUSB1``.
+For example, consider an instrument (slave) with Modbus RTU mode and address number 1 to which we are to communicate via a serial port with the name ``/dev/ttyUSB1``.
 The instrument stores the measured temperature in register 289.
 For this instrument a temperature of 77.2 C is stored as (the integer) 772,